Joanderson90/DecisionTree/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Using simple model of Decision Tree to predict the obesity levels in individuals, using both age and weight as input.
+Using a simple model of Decision Tree to predict the obesity levels in individuals, using both age and weight as input.